-- Eating a nutrient deficient diet of processed and fast foods
+- Eating a nutritionally-deficient diet of processed and fast foods.

-- Refined sugar.
-Refined sugar depletes minerals.
+- Refined sugar, which depletes minerals.
 Replace mineral-depleting refined sugar and sweeteners with maple syrup, honey, or stevia.

 - Taking prescription and over the counter drugs that suppress HCL production either directly or indirectly.